lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Declaration.md

 <div class="lf-cpp lf-py lf-ts lf-rs">

-The $target-language$ target does not currently support the `build` target option.
+The $target-language$ target does not currently support the `auth` target option.

 </div>